microsoft/Tools-for-Health-Data-Anonymization/README.md

 | ----- | ----- |
 |Stu3|Specify STU 3 version for the configuration file|
 |R4|Specify R4 version for the configuration file|
-|Empty or Null| The configuration file will be specified the same version with the running executable file.
+|Empty or Null| The configuration file targets the same FHIR version as the executable.
 |Other values| Other values will raise an exception.